syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/cell-selection.md

 # Cell selection in ##Platform_Name## Grid control

-Cell selection can be done through simple mouse down or arrow keys (up, down, left, and right).
+Cell selection in the Grid component allows you to interactively select specific cells or ranges of cells within the grid.
+This selection can be done effortlessly through mouse clicks or arrow keys (up, down, left, and right).
+This feature is useful when you want to highlight, manipulate, or perform actions on specific cell within the Grid.

-The grid supports two types of cell selection mode that can be set by using the [`selectionSettings.cellSelectionMode`](../../api/grid/selectionSettings/#cellselectionmode).
-They are:

-* **`Flow`**: The `Flow` value is set by default.
-The range of cells are selected between the start index and end index that includes in between cells of rows.
-* **`Box`**: Range of cells are selected from the start and end column indexes that includes in between cells of rows within the range.
+> To enable cell selection, you should set the [selectionSettings.mode](../../api/grid/selectionSettings/#mode) property to either **Cell** or **Both**.
+This property determines the selection mode of the grid.

+## Single cell selection

+Single cell selection allows you to select a single cell within a Grid.
+This feature is useful when you want to focus on a specific cell or perform actions on individual cells within the grid.

+To enable single cell selection, set the [selectionSettings.mode](../../api/grid/selectionSettings/#mode) property to **Cell** and the [selectionSettings.type](../../api/grid/selectionSettings/#type) property to **Single**.
+This configuration allows you to select a single cell at a time within the grid.

+In the following example demonstrates how to enable single cell selection using property:

 {% if page.publishingplatform == "typescript" %}